In this article I’m going to give a number of very solid options for wide 26 inch mountain bike tires.

 Unlike other brands like Maxxis, Schwalbe, and Continental, Kenda seems to be moving away from 26 inch tires for their premium lineup.
-Although an understandable move its still a shame.
-It means that for a solid tubeless all-mountain setup youll have to settle for the Kenda Hellkat over the Kenda Pinner.
+Although an understandable move it’s still a shame.
+It means that for downhill you’ll have to settle for the Kenda Hellkat over the Kenda Pinner.

 Nonetheless the Kenda Hellkat is an impressive offering which propels the brand back among its peers.
-The Maxxis DHFs and Schwalbe Magic Marys have been at the top of downhill lists for a very long time know, so its good to see Kenda taking a shot with this tire that has excellent traction and durability characteristics.
+The Maxxis DHFs and Schwalbe Magic Marys have been at the top of downhill lists for a very long time now, so it’s good to see Kenda taking a shot with this tire that has excellent traction and durability characteristics.

-At a claimed 607 grams, this is a pretty light tire.
-The reliable EXO compound, also used for harsher enduro racing, means youll enjoy this tire for many miles.
+That being said, this is a racing tire, which means it’s light.
+But the reliable EXO compound, also used for harsher enduro racing, also means you’ll enjoy this tire for many miles.